-Using a black link pen, mark your votes with an X as shown in this example.
+Using a black ink pen, mark your votes with an X as shown in this example.
 Please do not write outside the designated areas.

-(4004 E070 0040 04E)
+Annual Meeting Proxy Card

-Annual Meeting Proxy Card 1234 5078 9012 345 ▼ IF YOU HAVE NOT VOTED VIA THE INTERNET OR TELEPHONE, FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOPE. ▼ Proposals - The Bo 1.
-Election of Directors: 01 - M. Michelle Berrey, M.D., M.P.H. pard of Directors reco ommen ds a vote FOR all t he nominees listed and FOR Proposals 2 and 3.
-For Withhold + Retification of the selection by Board of Directors of Emst & registered public accounting fi fiscal year ending December 2 Young LLP as the independe irm of the company for the To approve, by non-binding vote, the compensation of Chimerix, Inc.'s named executive officers as disclosed in the Proxy Statement.
-For Against Abstain Non-Voting Items Change of Address - Please print your new address below v.
-Comments- Mark ting Attendance t the box to the right u plan to attend the
+lacktriangleright if you have not voted via the internet or telephone , FOLD ALONG THE PERFORATION, DETACH AND RETURN THE BOTTOM PORTION IN THE ENCLOSED ENVELOP 'E. ▼

-Please sign exactly as name(s) appears hereon.
-Joint owners should full file.
-Date (mmittid/yyyy) - Please print date below. each sign.
-When signing as attorney, executor, administrator, Signature 1 - Please keep signature within the box. corporate officer, trustee, guardian, or custodian, please give Signature 2 - Please keep signature within the box. / / C 1234567890 JNT 1 UPX 3 2 3 1 4 0 1 MR A SAMPLE (THIS ARE AIS SET UP TO ACCOMMODATE 140 CHARACTERS) MR A SAMPLE AND MR A SAMPLE AND MR AS
+A Proposals - The Board of Directors recomment 1.
+Election of Directors: For Withhold 01 - James M. Daly nds a vote FOR all the nominees listed all For Withhold nd FOR Proposals 2 and 3 3.
+For Withhold + Ratification of the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the independent registered public accounting firm of the company for the fiscal year ending December 31, 2018.
+For Against Abstain n-binding vote, the compensation of the description of \square Against Abstain B Non-Voting Items Change of Address - Please print your new address below.
+Comments - Ple ease print your comments s below.
+Meeting Attenda Mark the box to the if you plan to atte Annual Meeting. ne right C Authorized Signatures - This section must be • Please sign exactly as name(s) appears hereon.
+Joint owners should full title. d each sign.
+When signing as attorney, executor, adm nistrator, corporate officer, trustee , guardian, or custod lian, please give Date (mm/dd/yyyy) - Please print date below.
+Signature 1 - Please keep p signature within the bo Signature 2 - Please keep signature withi n the box. / / C 12345678 .l.
+088 N T MR A SAMPLE (THIS AREA 375037 MR A SAMPLE AND MR A SA AMPLE AND MR A SAMPLE AND

-Authorized Signatures - This section must be completed for your vote to be counted. - Date and Sign Below
+02TQ8B